RedHat-Israel/ROSE/README.md

 ## Requirements

-Once we're in the ROSE repository, we need to get pipenv installed.
+Once we're in the ROSE directory, we need to get pipenv installed.
 The best way is to install it for your user:

     pip install --user pipenv